KJLH: History

 During its first eight years, KJLH enjoyed modest success as a R&B/Urban station, and a had great familiarity with the African-American community.
 However, it was hampered by the fact that the station was on a Class-A FM signal; it only broadcast at 2,250 watts, limiting the signal to the central and southern portions of Los Angeles County (including Downtown and South Central Los Angeles), while in other areas like the San Fernando Valley, the signal would be weak or non-existent, depending on where the station can be picked up with a strong antenna.
 (KJLH received a signal upgrade to 5,600 watts in 2000.)

 From the late 1970s up to the late 1980s, they were one of five R&B/Urban stations in the market that targeted the African-American community, along with AMs KGFJ and KDAY, and FMs KACE and KUTE.
 Of the four that have since flipped formats, only the KDAY calls have since been revived, but on the FM dial, and like KJLH, they also have limited signal coverage.

 In 1986, KJLH would pick up an unlikely competitor that would deal them their first major blow: KPWR.
 When that station debuted, Wonder retaliated by cutting new imaging and liners in the hopes of retaining their listener base, but that tactic backfired as they began to see its audience going over to the full-powered "Power 106", and would never recover.

-Its second setback would be the 1990 debut of KKBT, whose evolution to an R&B/soul/hip hop direction would result in KJLH going into a more Mainstream Urban direction in 1992 under the programing of Frankie Ross (who was terminated from the station in late 2003), and renamed the station KJLH Rhythm 102.3, but that tactic backfired also.
-KJLH went through a great deal of turmoil as it struggled with poor ratings during 1993–95.
-In November 1995, former morning jock Cliff Winston was appointed to PD and bought KJLH into its current urban AC direction, and increased its playlist with urban smooth jazz crossovers, R&B oldies, current R&B and gospel crossovers.
+Its second setback would be the 1990 debut of KKBT, whose evolution to an R&B/soul/hip hop direction would result in KJLH going into a more Mainstream Urban direction in 1992 under the programming of Frankie Ross and the direction of the owner renamed the station KJLH Rhythm 102.3, but that tactic backfired.
+Before resigning Frankie dropped “The Rhythm” moniker and changed the format to what became known today as Urban AC and the station's numbers improved.
+Cliff Winston was appointed to PD and increased its playlist with urban smooth jazz crossovers, R&B oldies, current R&B and gospel crossovers.
 In addition, KJLH would embrace the growing neo-soul music genre at the time.